mattsantand/pynumericalphasematching/README.md

 thisprocess.plot()
 ```

-For more example, consult the Tutorials in the documentation
+For more example, consult the Tutorials in the documentation.

 ## In development/ToDo list

-* TODO: replace rectangular integration in Phasematching 1D and 2D with the sinc (the currect integration)
+* TODO: replace rectangular integration in Phasematching 1D and 2D with the sinc (the correct integration)
 * Insert testing module
 * Insert calculation of phasematched processes
 * Insert bandwidth estimation (for 1D functions)